 Paediatrics, the specialist branch of medicine dealing with children and their diseases, was a relatively late development in Britain.
 It was not until the end of the Nineteenth Century, after significant breakthroughs in medical science had provided the stimulus to tackle disproportionately high child mortality rates, that a more coordinated approach to child healthcare provision, culminating in the foundation of the National Health Service in 1948.

-Child Health in London: explores some of these developments through a variety of themes, concentrating on institutions, services, practitioners and patients.
+Child Health in London explores some of these developments through a variety of themes, concentrating on institutions, services, practitioners and patients.
 It looks at the dangers to the health of London’s children and the pioneering ways in which they were tackled.
-Themes include child mortality, the establishment of specialist children’s hospitals, developments in treatment, school health services, child psychiatry and child guidance, and the coming of the NHS; as well as preventative public health measures focusing on non-medical factors such as diet, housing conditions, hygiene, lifestyle and education.
+Themes include child mortality, the establishment of specialist children’s hospitals, developments in treatment, school health services, child psychiatry and child guidance, and the arrival of the NHS; as well as preventative public health measures focusing on non-medical factors such as diet, housing conditions, hygiene, lifestyle and education.